lausek/lovm2/guide/src/building/optimization.md

 A rudimentary peephole optimizer is enabled by default.
 It acts upon the generated `LIR`.
 If you want to disable optimization at all, use the method `build_with_options` and set the attribute `optimize` to false.

-`lovm2` gives you a guarantee that your `HIR` will not be unexpectedly altered when lowering.
+`lovm2` gives you a guarantee that your `LV2Function` will not be unexpectedly altered when lowering.

 ## Dead Code elimination